0x1B05/english/kaoyan/content/writing.typ

 Two months ago you got a job as an editor for the magazine Designs & Fashions.
 But now you find that the work is not what you expected.
 You decide to quit.
 Write a letter to your boss, Mr. Wang, telling him your decision, stating your reason (s), and making an apology.

 - Write your letter with no less than 100 words.
 - Do not sign your own name at the end of the letter; use “Li Ming” instead.
 You do not need to write the address.
-(10 points)

 ==== resignation

 Dear Mr. Wang,

-I am writing to formally notify you of my resignation from my position as an editor at Designs & Fashions, effective two weeks from today.
+#underline[_I am writing to formally notify you of_] my resignation from my position as an editor at Designs & Fashions, #underline[_effective two weeks from today._]

-Two months ago, I embarked on this role with great enthusiasm, looking forward to contributing to our esteemed magazine.
-However, I have come to realize that the job responsibilities and the work environment do not align with my career aspirations and personal growth goals.
-Despite my initial excitement, the daily tasks have proven to be quite different from what I expected, focusing more on administrative duties rather than the creative editorial work I am passionate about.
+Two months ago, I *embarked* on this role with great enthusiasm, looking forward to contributing to our *esteemed* magazine.
+However, I have *come to realize* that the job responsibilities and the work environment do not *align with* my career *aspirations* and personal growth goals. *Despite my initial excitement*, the daily tasks #underline[_have proven to be quite different from what I expected, focusing more on_] administrative duties #underline[_rather than_] the creative editorial work I am passionate about.

-I deeply regret any inconvenience my departure may cause to the team and the ongoing projects.
-Please know that this decision was not made lightly, and it took considerable thought and reflection.
-I am truly grateful for the opportunity to work with such a talented team and for the professional experiences I have gained during my tenure.
+#underline[_I deeply regret any inconvenience my departure may cause to the team and the ongoing projects._] #underline[_Please know that this decision was not made lightly, and it took considerable thought and reflection._] #underline[_I am truly grateful for the opportunity to_] work with such a talented team #underline[_and for_] the professional experiences I have gained during my *tenure*.

-I would like to extend my sincerest apologies for any disruption this may cause and assure you that I am committed to facilitating a smooth transition.
-I am more than willing to assist in training my successor and will ensure that all my tasks are up-to-date before my departure.
+#underline[_I would like to extend my sincerest apologies for any disruption this may cause and assure you that I am committed to *facilitating* a smooth transition._] #underline[_I am more than willing to assist in_] training my successor #underline[_and will ensure_] that all my tasks are up-to-date before my *departure*.

-Thank you for your understanding and support.
-I hope to maintain a positive relationship moving forward, and I look forward to potential future collaborations.
+#underline[_Thank you for your understanding and support.
+I hope to maintain a positive relationship moving forward, and I look forward to potential future collaborations._]

 Yours sincerely,